PatchSalts/agname/README.md

     * Place it in the `processor_modules` folder
     * The `process` function takes and returns fully qualified filepaths
     * You can use `os.path.split` and `os.path.join` to work with just the file names
+* Use `-a`/`--arguments` to give arguments to the processor, if it accepts any arguments
 * Use `-d`/`--dry-run` to prevent the program from actually renaming your files, allowing you to preview the changes it will make
   * Use this in combination with the `nochange` processor to preview the list of files that your `include` and `exclude` parameters